Monmouth County Mosquito Control Advisory Board

 Monmouth County residents can help to reduce the production of mosquitoes and the amplification of West Nile virus by diligently emptying containers of water.
 Be sure to check for standing water after every rain!

 Call the hotline to obtain the latest and most current Treatment Schedule Information available.

 If you are experiencing a mosquito problem, submit a request for service by calling the office at 732-542-3630 or by completing the online form by clicking the Request for Service button to the right.
 A mosquito inspector will visit your property and surrounding areas to find the water sources producing mosquitoes.

-The Commission provides mosquito control and tick-testing services to the residents of Monmouth County.
+The Board provides mosquito control and tick-testing services to the residents of Monmouth County.
 Our strategy for mosquito control relies on an Integrated Pest Management approach focusing on controlling mosquito larvae versus broad control of adult mosquitoes.
 Much of our efforts involve source control-- reducing or eliminating the standing water where mosquito larvae flourish.
-Where possible, the Commission works with nature to control mosquitoes by introducing fish that eat mosquito larvae or cleaning a stream to improve water flow.
+Where possible, the Board works with nature to control mosquitoes by introducing fish that eat mosquito larvae or cleaning a stream to improve water flow.
 Our use of pesticides is based on surveillance data and follows state and federal regulations as well as recommendations provided by Rutgers University.